Why You Should Work With A Disability Content Specialist

 We live in a world where everything is digital... except accessibility.

-Yes, we can check our balance from our phone and pay a bill while walking our dog, but what happens when you can’t see the screen clearly, read the text, or even find the “pay” button?
+But what happens when you can’t see the screen clearly, read the tiny text, or even find the “pay” button?

 That’s not just an inconvenience.